Words and pics: Rich Norman

 I make no judgement on this, but I’ll hopefully be teasing this out with some trusted contributors in a later blog.
 Both viewpoints have their merits, depending on your position.

-All that said, the Aimpoint Micro H2 is the best optic I’ve ever owned.
+All that said, the Aimpoint Micro H2 is one of the best optics I’ve ever owned and you can find my review here.

 Parts List – with links to more detail on the blog: